•

 ChIP-exo seq is a refinement of ChIP-seq that uses exonuclease digestion to improve the resolution of protein-DNA interaction mapping.
 The exonuclease trims DNA in a 5' to 3' direction, stopping at the protein-DNA crosslink.
 This results in single-base resolution of binding sites, compared to the broader peaks typical of ChIP-seq.
 It reduces background noise and provides more precise localization of binding sites.

-• What are the key advantages of ChIP-exo seq over traditional ChIP-seq?
+• What are the key advantages of ChIP-Exo-Seq over traditional ChIP-Seq?

 • Single-base resolution: ChIP-exo seq provides near-base-pair precision for mapping binding sites.